 Learning log tasks are set at the beginning of a topic to be completed over the half term.
 The children will have the whole half term to complete their chosen tasks.
 We will make sure you have the date for the homework to be returned.
 We hope that you enjoy the range of tasks that we have set for you!

-Numeracy homework will be set on a Friday and should be completed by the following Friday.
-The homework will be in two parts - general Maths homework covering the different areas of Maths each week and learning tables homework.
 There will be a times table test each week for the table facts sent home each Friday.
 Our aim is to know all the times tables up to 12 x 12 by the end year 4.

 Reading as much as possible will really help your child’s progress at school.
 For their learning passport they must have read three times a week all term.
 It is very important that they understand what they are reading a few minutes spent asking questions about what has been read helps children to develop comprehension skills which are vital to their education.
-In addition to the home reading book, children will also be allocated reading and Spelling Punctuation and Grammar homework via Bug Club your child's username is the first four letters of their first name and the first four letters of their surname.
-The password is year4.

-Ambassador Awards 2019-2020
+Ambassador Awards 2020 - 2021